FractalZeroShadow/The-CoRE-Codex/CORE/Event-Horizon.md

 $$ B(\Psi) at (L=L_c) \Rightarrow (\Psi_{ext} \vert \Psi_{int} )$$

-This notation $ ( \ \vert \ ) $ signifies the creation of a boundary, with reality now existing in two distinct but complementary computational states:
+This notation `( | )` signifies the creation of a boundary, with reality now existing in two distinct but complementary computational states:

 * The Rendered State $\Psi_{ext}$
 This is the external, observable reality.
 It represents the **single, classical, time-dependent history** that is computed by the universal substrate.
 It is the result of the universe's path integral collapsing to a single, definite trajectory for the external observer.